(Although this post is sponsored, all opinions are my own.)

 Finally, a grandmother at the event observed, “The children were completely involved during the 30 minute yoga class.
 Also, all of the children were cooperative, helpful, and creative during the pencil case craft activity.
 They seemed excited and happy to be part of such an important community service project.”

-This type of event can easily be duplicated as a birthday party, school event, or play date.
+This type of volunteer work with children can easily be duplicated as a birthday party, school event, or play date.
 All of the pencil case supplies were found at Oriental Trading.
 They have so many amazing tools for holding incredible community service events and parties.
 Check out our previous posts about Earth Day, Valentine’s Day, and the winter holiday season.

 To learn more about Happy Heart Corner, please visit their Facebook page.
 In addition to yoga, they offer children’s and family dance, cooking, and art classes.

-What types of back to school community service projects have you participated in?
+What types of back to school family volunteer activities have you participated in?